openhab/openhab-docs/_addons_bindings/tplinksmarthome/readme.md

 * Wi-Fi signal strength (RSSI)

 Switching, Brightness and Color is done using the `color` channel.

+### KL50 Kasa Filament Smart Bulb, Soft White

+* Power On/Off
+* Adjust the brightness
+* Actual power usage
+* Wi-Fi signal strength (RSSI)

+Switching and Brightness is done using the `brightness` channel.

+### KL60 Kasa Filament Smart Bulb, Warm Amber

+* Power On/Off
+* Adjust the brightness
+* Actual power usage
+* Wi-Fi signal strength (RSSI)

+Switching and Brightness is done using the `brightness` channel.

 ### KL110 Smart Wi-Fi LED Bulb with Dimmable Light